New research points to preferences surrounding cooperative work and competitive individual work might be based primarily around gender.

 The avoidance of competition by women is attributed to a dislike for it, as well as lower confidence in their abilities.
 It is theorised that this may be an explanation for the women’s underrepresentation in both the corporate and political spheres.

-To measure this, researchers asked participants to complete gender-neutral tasks (decoding numbers).
+Researchers asked participants to complete gender-neutral tasks (decoding numbers).
 Each was paired with another participant, whose identity wasn’t revealed.
 The participants were asked if they wished to receive individual payment based on their own work, or payment based on their work and their partner’s.

 It was found that, even though choosing individually resulted in a chance for higher pay (not relying on the unknown team member’s productivity), more women chose the team-based work, whereas more men gravitated towards working independently.